domoticz/domoticz/dzVents/documentation/README.md

 ## Shared helper functions
 It is not unlikely that at some point you want to share Lua code among your scripts.
 Normally in Lua you would have to create a module and require that module in all you scripts.
 But dzVents makes that easier for you:
-Inside your scripts folder, create a `global_data.lua` script (same as for global persistent data) and feed it with this code:
+Inside your scripts folder or in Domoticz' GUI web editor, create a `global_data.lua` script (same as for global persistent data) and feed it with this code:
 ```
 return {
 	helpers = {
 		myHandyFunction = function(param1, param2)
 			-- do your stuff
-		end
+		end,
+		MY_CONSTANT = 100 -- doesn't have to be a function
 	}
 }
 ```